yankang18/SemanticResolutionFramework/README.md

 SemanticResolutionFramework
 ===========================

-Semantic Resolution Framework for Manufacturing Data Extraction
+Semantic Resolution Framework for Manufacturing Data Extraction.
+This project was split into three projects: fuxi-textprocessing, fuxi-webcrawler and fuxi-idm.
+This project will not be maintained.